 Go Outdoor Ice Skating

 There are several places to go outdoor ice skating in Chicago for Thanksgiving.
 One of the best and picture perfect spots to go ice skating is at the McCormick Tribune Ice Rink in Millennium Park (201 E. Randolph St.) right in front of the famous Bean sculpture.
+Admission is free, but online ticketed reservations are required.
+Tickets will be available for purchase 2 weeks in advance.

 Another ice skating rink with great skyline views is the skating ribbon at Maggie Daley Park (337 E Randolph St.) located next to Millennium Park.
 The skating ribbon has a path twice the length of a lap around a traditional skating rink.
 See the official website for hours and prices.
+Reservations are now open for Thanksgiving weekend.

 See Holiday Lights